 - 1,5 dl peanuts, salty topping

-- 1 chili finely chopped, topping
+- 1 chili finely chopped, topping. optional

 Serving